noir-lang/noir/docs/docs/dev_docs/updating.md

 aztec-cli update . --contract src/contract1 --contract src/contract2
 ```

 The sandbox must be running for the update command to work.
+Make sure it is [installed and running](../dev_docs/cli/sandbox-reference.md).

 3. Refer [Migration Notes](../misc/migration_notes.md) on any breaking changes that might affect your dapp

 ---

 There are three components whose versions need to be kept compatible:

 1. Aztec Sandbox
 2. Aztec CLI
-3. Noir framework for Aztec contracts `aztec.nr`
+3. `Aztec.nr`, the Noir framework for writing Aztec contracts

 All three are using the same versioning scheme and their versions must match.
 Docker ensures that the sandbox and CLI are always compatible, but you need to update Aztec.nr manually or using `aztec-cli update`.